nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

     environments which reflect future target configurations
     for these components.
- * PRs may be automatically created to update component versions in production once test pass in Staging but there is most often a formal sign off (by QA or other teams) for these to be accepted into production.
+ * PRs may be automatically created to update component versions in production once tests pass in Staging but there is most often a formal sign off (by QA or other teams) for these to be accepted into production.
 * Pre-Production (optional)